ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 wrap a `dynamic` property using Key-Value-Coding and Key-Value-Observing. `DynamicProperty` should only be used when KVO/KVC is required by the API used (e.g. `NSOperation`), `MutableProperty` should be preferred whenever possible!

-## Pipes

-A **Pipe**, created by `Signal.pipe()`, is a [signal](#signals) that can be manually controlled.

-The method returns a [Signal](#signals) and an [Observer](#observers).
-This signal can be controlled by sending events to the observer.
-This can be extremely useful for bridging non-RAC code into the world of signals.

-For example, instead of handling application logic in block callbacks, the blocks can simply send events to a shared observer instead.
-The signal can be returned, hiding the implementation detail of the callbacks.

-## Buffers

-A **Buffer**, created by `SignalProducer.buffer()`, is a (optionally bounded) queue for [Events](#events) and replays those events when new [Signals](#signals) are created from the producer.

-Similar to a [Pipe](#pipes), the method returns an [Observer](#observers).
-Events sent to this observer will be added to the queue.
-If the buffer is already at capacity, the earliest (oldest) event will be dropped to make room for the new event.

-This can be usefull to buffer events for future observers, like when a network request finishes before anything is ready to handle the result.

 ## Disposables